Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Conclusion

 \section{Conclusion}

-We designed a trust-region stochastic SQP (TR-StoSQP) algorithm for solving nonlinear optimization problems with stochastic objective and~deterministic equality constraints.
-We developed an adaptive relaxation technique to~address the infeasibility issue that bothers the trust-region methods when applied to~constrained optimization.
-With a stabilized merit parameter, TR-StoSQP converges in two regimes. (i) When $\beta_k=\beta$, $\forall k\geq0$, the expectation of weighted~\mbox{averaged}~KKT~residuals converges to a neighborhood around zero. (ii) When $\beta_k$ satisfies $\sum \beta_k = \infty$ and $\sum \beta_k^2<\infty$, the KKT residuals converge to zero almost surely.
-We also showed~that~the merit parameter is ensured to stabilize provided the gradient estimates are bounded.
-Our numerical experiments on a subset of problems of the CUTEst set and constrained logistic regression problems showed a promising performance of the~proposed~method.
+We designed a trust-region stochastic SQP (TR-StoSQP) algorithm to solve nonlinear optimization problems with stochastic objective and deterministic equality constraints.
+We developed an adaptive relaxation technique to~address the~infeasibility issue that arises when trust-region methods are applied to constrained problems.
+With a stabilized merit parameter, TR-StoSQP converges in two regimes. (i) When $\beta_k=\beta$, $\forall k\geq0$, the expectation of weighted averaged KKT residuals converges to a neighborhood around zero. (ii) When $\beta_k$ satisfies $\sum \beta_k = \infty$~and $\sum \beta_k^2<\infty$, the KKT residuals converge to zero almost surely.
+We also~showed~that~the merit parameter is ensured to stabilize, provided~the~\mbox{gradient} estimates are~bounded.
+Our numerical experiments on a subset of problems of the~CUTEst set and constrained logistic regression problems showed promising performance of the proposed method.